-With the Federal Reserve raising interest rates, treasury departments may consider adjusting cash management strategies to take advantage of potential increased returns on deposits.
+With the Federal Reserve continuing to raise interest rates, treasury departments may consider adjusting liquidity strategies to take advantage of potential increased returns on deposits.
 This changing economic environment highlights the importance of regularly evaluating the performance of cash held in depository accounts.

 Most banks offer compensation to their institutional depositors through an earnings credit rate (ECR).
 This rate is typically set by the bank and determines the dollar value of credits earned on available, or "compensating", balances.
 In most cases, earnings credits can only be used to pay the bank for services utilized.
+As rates go up, the amount needed in compensating balances goes down.
+Therefore, rising rates could leave your organization with more cash available for preferred liquidity options.